Adem-Kurt/LuaRT/tools/rtc/README.md

 #### Requiring Lua modules from embedded files

 To require a LuaRT script file in the embedded files, use **require** with the name of the module.
-You can require Lua modules, and binary modules (DLL) without the need to extract first (please note that in-memory binary modules loading works only with dynamic executables and may not work for some modules).
+You can require Lua modules, and binary modules (DLL) without the need to extract first.

 ```lua
 -- require for the english.lua module, that must have been previously embedded with rtc